FrancoBenedetti/faultrepair/DEPLOYMENTS.md

 ##

-## Warning Banner
+## Trial Environment Warning Banner

-A warning banner is required for try.snappyapp.co.za that automatically displays on the main or landing page.
-This does not otherwise display.
-This banner should say something like:
+An automatic warning banner displays exclusively on the try.snappyapp.co.za trial deployment (Home.vue landing page).
+This banner is not visible on other deployments.

-> This is a playground for users to checkout Snappy.
-You can do so by subscribing on this page.
-Try it out by subscribing as asset owners or clients of services, and as service providers, add users and use most of the facilities available.
+**Warning Banner Text:**

+> Trial Environment Notice
 >
-> Don't expect your data on this playground to be retained, the database is cleared out regularly and all loaded data will be lost.
+> This is a trial environment for prospective users to explore Snappy.
+You can subscribe on this page to test the platform as asset owners, clients, or service providers.
+Please note that this is a demonstration site, and the database is reset periodically, resulting in the loss of all data.
 >
-> When you're ready to subscribe for real, you can do so at https://snappyapp.co.za
+> For production use, please subscribe at https://snappyapp.co.za.

+## Trial Experience Promotion Banner

+A promotional banner appears on production, test, and local deployments (snappyapp.co.za, test.snappyapp.co.za, snappy.local) and encourages visitors to try the trial environment before committing to a subscription.
+This banner is not visible on the trial deployment (try.snappyapp.co.za).

+**Promotion Banner Text:**

+> Experience Before You Commit
 >
->
+> Curious about our platform but not ready to subscribe?
+Experience Snappy firsthand by visiting our trial environment.
+Sign up there to explore features as an asset owner, client, or service provider.
+When you're ready for production use, return here to subscribe.